 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Howard is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Howard is a village of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Howard who work in office and administrative support (12.44%), sales jobs (11.19%), and management occupations (9.81%).

 Being a small village, Howard does not have a public transit system used by locals to get to and from work.

-The percentage of people in Howard who are college-educated is somewhat higher than the average US community of 21.84%: 27.32% of adults in Howard have at least a bachelor's degree.
+The education level of Howard citizens is substantially higher than the typical US community, as 29.70% of adults in Howard have at least a bachelor's degree.

-Howard is a somewhat ethnically-diverse village.
 The people who call Howard home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Howard residents report their race to be White, followed by Asian.
-Important ancestries of people in Howard include Polish, Belgian, Irish, and French .
+Important ancestries of people in Howard include German, Polish, Irish, Belgian, and English.

 The most common language spoken in Howard is English.
-Other important languages spoken here include Spanish and Miao/Hmong.
+Other important languages spoken here include Polish and Spanish.